 HOW TO GET THERE

-The palace is located about 1.4 kilometers away from the Pisa train station, or about 20 minutes on foot.
-The closest bus station is Mediceo, on the bus Lines LAM Verde, 2, 4, 5, 13, 21 and 22, located right in front of the palace.
+The palace is located about 1.4 kilometers away from the Pisa Centrale railway station, or about 20 minutes on foot.
+The closest bus stop is Mediceo, on the bus Lines LAM Verde, 2, 4, 5, 13, 21 and 22, located right in front of the palace.